kurt-cb/simplestream-server/README.md

     - clone this repo
     - cd to the repo dir

-    $ ./createContainer.sh
+    $ ./createContainerUnit.sh

 this will create a container called "simplestream" that will host the entire solution:

-   - ngnix - provides web server
+   - unit(nginx) - provides web server framework
-   - lxd-simple-server - creates simplestream format web files
+   - lxd-simple-server - creates simplestream format web files in https://{server}:8443/streams
-   - upload-server - provides image management functions
+   - upload-server - provides image management functions in http://{server}:8000/upload

 Once the container is running,  the server needs to be exported to the host.
-Since this is a "personal" preference, it is not performed in createContainer.sh
+Since this is a "personal" preference, it is not performed in createContainerUnit.sh, however it does provide the lxc device add functions at the end of the script

    {host}$ lxc config device add simplestream www-server proxy connect="tcp:127.0.0.1:8443" listen="tcp:0.0.0.0:8443"